Make your views known – politely, pertinently but firmly

 If music has been introduced recently, emphasise how much you have enjoyed shopping/eating in the past without the music.
 Ask why they have changed their policy.

-At the check-out don’t just complain ill-temperedly about the music.
+At the check-out don’t just complain bad-temperedly about the piped music.
 Instead ask a general question, such as “Who chooses your music for you?”
 “Are you enjoying the music?” etc. It’s amazing how often assistants will start complaining about it, too.
 They have to listen to it all day long – a point often overlooked.
 Sales assistants are a captive audience, unlike shoppers.

 If you are booking a meal or hotel room, ask in advance if they play piped music.
 This helps emphasise the fact that background music is not universally loved.
 If they say they play it, ask how loud it is.
 If you find it a problem because of a hearing difficulty or health issue, make sure they know that this is the reason.